sipb/homeworld/docs/deploy.md

 so the docs are broken up into a few different files.
 The general skeleton is:

-- Obtain a Debian stretch environment.
+- Obtain a Debian buster environment.
   You may use rhombi.mit.edu for chroot installation.
 - Prepare a deployment environment: any of
   - [Direct installation](installation-direct.md)